-- (a) Introductory Statement - (b) College Mission - (c) Types of faculty appointments and their respective governance rights - (d) Organization of College Services and Staff - (e) Overview of College Administration - (f) Description of college faculty governance structure, including at least a College Investigation and Sanctioning Committee (Faculty Rule 3335-04) and a Salary Appeals Committee - (g) Policies governing faculty responsibilities and teaching assignments - (h) Policies governing allocation of college resources - (i) Grievance procedures - (j) A statement recognizing in principle the presumption favoring faculty rule on those matters in which faculty have primary responsibility, including: curriculum, subject matter and methods of instruction, research, faculty status (appointment, promotion and tenure of faculty), and those aspects of student life which relate to the educational process.
-(Source: AAUP Statement on Government of Colleges and Universities) - (C) The dean is hereby given authority requisite to carrying out the responsibilities of their position.
+- (a) Introductory statement - (b) College mission - (c) Types of faculty appointments and their respective governance rights - (d) Organization of college services and staff - (e) Overview of college administration - (f) Description of college faculty governance structure, including at least a college investigation and sanctioning committee (see rule 3335-04 of the Administrative Code) and a salary appeals committee - (g) Policies governing faculty responsibilities and teaching assignments - (h) Policies governing allocation of college resources - (i) Grievance procedures - (j) A statement recognizing in principle the presumption favoring faculty rule on those matters in which faculty have primary responsibility, including: curriculum, subject matter and methods of instruction, research, faculty status (appointment, promotion and tenure of faculty), and those aspects of student life which relate to the educational process.
+(Source: "AAUP Statement on Government of Colleges and Universities") - (C) The dean is hereby given authority requisite to carrying out the responsibilities of their position.
 The dean may delegate any of their responsibility and authority to another member of the faculty of the college.
-The dean shall be a voting member of the faculty of each department.

-(D) The usual method of communication between the dean and the president or the board of trustees shall be through the office of academic affairs, then to the president and through the president to the board of trustees.

-(Board approval dates: 4/4/1997, 2/6/1998, 12/4/1998, 9/1/1999, 12/2/2005, 2/11/2011, 11/9/2012, 5/19/2022)
+The dean shall be a voting member of the faculty of each department. - (D) The usual method of communication between the dean and the president or the board of trustees shall be through the office of academic affairs, then to the president and through the president to the board of trustees. - (Board approval dates: 4/4/1997, 2/6/1998, 12/4/1998, 9/1/1999, 12/2/2005, 2/11/2011, 11/9/2012, 5/19/2022)